 The dissertation is the major academic work for doctoral students.
-It takes place in three phases that mirror the comprehensive process: the proposal, research and writing, and the oral exam.
+It takes place in three phases: proposal, research and writing, and oral exam.

-For a doctoral dissertation, the supervisory committee must review the student’s research proposal and recommend its approval not less than six months prior to the date set for the oral examination.
+For a doctoral dissertation, the supervisory committee must review the student’s research proposal and recommend its approval.

-In this phase the student will be implementing the dissertation proposal which will usually involve the collection and analysis of data, the presentation of results, and a discussion of their implications.
-The student’s progress shall be monitored as above by the Supervisor and the committee.
-By the Summer of Year 4 (Option One) or the Fall of Year 5 (Option Two), the student should have completed a final draft of the dissertation that both the supervisor and the student agree is ready for the Oral Examination phase.
+In this phase, the student will be implementing the dissertation proposal which involves the collection and analysis of data, the presentation of results, and a discussion of their implications.
+The student’s progress shall be supported and monitored by the Supervisor and the committee.

 Doctoral Dissertation Exam Committees